QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 # Destabilizers

 Slightly abusing the name: What we call "destabilizers" here is a stabilizer and its destabilizing operators saved together.
-They are implmented with the [`Destabilizer`](@ref) object and are initialized from a stabilizer.
+They are implemented with the [`Destabilizer`](@ref) object and are initialized from a stabilizer.

 ```jldoctest destab